The Mahler measure of exact polynomials and special $L$-values of $K3$ surfaces: Application

-where $\bar O$ is the closure of the trivial point $O$ of curve $E_t(K)$ in $X$, $F$ is a general fiber, and $\Theta_{s, i}$ for $1 \le i \le m_s-1$ are the irreducible components of the singular fiber $X_s$ (see \cite[Proposition 6.3]{SS19}).
-Recall that, for any point $P \in E_t(K)$, its closure in $X$ gives rise to a curve isomorphic to $C_\Gamma$, hence isomorphic to $\Pbb^1_\Qbb$.
+where $\bar O$ is the closure of the trivial point $O$ of $E(K)$ in $X$, $F$ is a general fiber, and $\Theta_{s, i}$ for $1 \le i \le m_s-1$ are the irreducible components of the singular fiber $X_s$ which do not intersect with $\bar O$ (see \cite[Proposition 6.3]{SS19}).
+Recall that, for any point $Q \in E(K)$, its closure in $X$ is a curve isomorphic to $C_\Gamma$, hence it is defined over $\Qbb$.
 It follows from the Weierstrass equation \eqref{E17} that a general fiber is an elliptic curve defined over $\Qbb$.
 The singular fiber $I_1$ is irreducible, hence does not contribute any generator to the basis \eqref{270} of $\NS(X_{\bar \Qbb})$.
-The singular fiber $I_7$ consists of 7 irreducible components, which are projective smooth rational curves, hence isomorphic to $\Pbb^1_\Qbb$.
-Therefore, each singular fiber $I_7$ contributes 6 curves isomorphic to $\Pbb^1_\Qbb$ to the basis \eqref{270}.
-This implies that $X$ is a singular $K3$ surface with Picard rank $20$ over $\Qbb$. \end{ex}
+Since the point $P$ intersects each $I_7$ fiber at a different nontrivial component, all fiber irreducible components of each $I_7$ fiber are defined over $\Qbb$.
+Therefore, $X$ is a singular $K3$ surface with Picard rank $20$ over $\Qbb$. \end{ex}